 On all the seas of the world will be found vessels of different types flying the Red Ensign.
 It is the symbol of the greatest Merchant Service ever known and a flag that unites with a common bond seamen of many races.
 This service is still the biggest Merchant Service, and the Red Ensign is worn by most types of ship in some corner of the Empire or other.
-This chapter is by Frank Bowen and is the first article in the series Sea Transport of the Nations.

 This excellent example of the work of Frank Mason RI, the famous marine painter, shows a typical oil tanker battling with heavy seas.
 There are many varieties of tanker, but they all retain certain characteristics.
 They are relatively long, with the machinery space aft.
 Built for the carriage of crude oil and its derivatives in bulk, they are divided longitudinally and transversely into tanks.
 An expansion space is provided to allow for any alteration in the volume of oil in different temperatures.
 Normally, tankers carry no outward cargo, but occasionally they take fresh water to oil-yielding districts, some of which are waterless.
 The vessel illustrated is a steamer, but oil-engined tankers are now common.

 Steamships had been propelled by paddle wheels from the earliest days until the middle of the last century, when experiments with screw propellers were successfully carried out and the screw-type marine engine was gradually evolved.
 It was not until the paddle steamer had reached a high standard of efficiency that the screw propeller was generally adopted by the marine engineer.
-This chapter is by F E Dean and is the fourth in the series Marine Engines and Their Story.

 One of the earliest civilizations of mankind was centred on the River Nile, which brings life to thousands of miles of African desert.
 Some of the picturesque river craft on this great waterway have features derived from the boats of ancient Egypt.
 Few waterways can compare with the River Nile fro romance.
 The River Nile saw first the raft of reeds, then the boat made of reeds and wood, and later the sea-going ship of the ancient Egyptians.
 To-day, as in the past, the Nile is a great highway of commerce and the main artery of Egyptian life.